David Malo

-David Malo or Davida Malo (1795–1853) was a chiefly counselor, a Hawaiian intellectual, educator, politician and minister.
+David Malo or Davida Malo (birth name: Malo, 1795–1853) was a chiefly counselor, a Hawaiian intellectual, educator, politician and minister.
 He is remembered by subsequent generations of Hawaiian people and scholars primarily as a Native Hawaiian historian of the Kingdom of Hawaii.
 In 1852 he was ordained as a minister at Kēōkea, Maui.

 Life

-David Malo was born in Keauhou on the Island of Hawaiʻi around 1793.
-He spelled his name Davida, since syllables always end in vowels in the Hawaiian language.
+Malo was born in Keauhou on the Island of Hawaiʻi around 1793.
 His father was named Aoʻao and mother was named Heone.
 He grew up during the period when Kamehameha I united the islands into a single kingdom.

 Malo was associated with the chief Kuakini, who was a brother of Queen Kaʻahumanu, during this time of great change, probably serving as oral historian and court genealogist.
 Early in life, he married Aʻalailoa (1790?–1822), a widow much older than him, but they had no children when she died.

 In 1823 Malo moved to Lahaina on the Hawaiian island of Maui and became a student of Reverend William Richards, learning how to read and write in both English and Hawaiian.
-Malo converted to Christianity and was given the baptismal name of David.
+Malo converted to Christianity and was given the baptismal name of David; he spelled his name Davida following open syllables norm in his language.

 He married again to a woman named Pahia (1796–1845), who took the Christian name Bathsheba; she also died without children.

 He was a member of the first class at the Lahainaluna School, later serving as school master.
-He married a third time to Lepeka (1810–1853), who took the Christian name Rebecca, and had one daughter he named Aʻalailoa after his first wife, given the Christian name Emma (1846–1886); she later married John M. Kapena with whom she had a daughter Leihulu Kapena (1868–1930), the wife of Henry Carter.
+He married a third time to Lepeka (1810–1853), who took the Christian name Rebecca, and had one daughter he named Aʻalailoa after his first wife, given the Christian name Emma (1846–1886); she later married John M. Kapena with whom she had a daughter Leihulu Kapena (1868–1930), the wife of Henry Carter. in 1841 he was elected as representative from Maui to the first House of Representatives of the Kingdom.

+Later life

 He was ordained into the Christian ministry and settled down in the seaside village of Kalepolepo on South/West Maui where he remained until his death on October 25, 1853.

-Work
+His grave is located above the Lahainaluna School on Maui.
+The Lahainaluna School has named the Boys' Dormitory after him, and has an annual celebration of his contribution in mid-April.

+Works

+When Queen Kaʻahumanu died in June 1832, Malo composed a grief chant in her honor titled He Kanikau o Ka'ahumanu.
+He worked alongside Rev. William Richards to translate the book of Matthew, as he was Richardsʻ Hawaiian language teacher.

+He wrote a history of Kamehameha I, but the manuscript was lost.